Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Freya Gan 23:44

 Um, yeah, it gets me out of the house.
 I think as well.
 It just exposes me to other products that I wouldn't normally buy.
 So I saw um, there was like a packet of what were they called vacuum bait chips.
 There were wedges and they looked just like wedge potatoes.
 But you break you know, like you chew it and it's crispy.
 I thought that was crazy.
 So that's, that's on my list of things to buy in future.
-Vaccum bag.
+Vaccuum bag.
 Um, but the good thing as well is what I didn't expect is if there's a whole lot of food, there's there was a time when I'd be going to one bin in particular and they would throw out their pastries from the day before.
 Every night.
-I would take the whole bag of pastries and because I can't eat it all by myself and I don't want to I would take it to work or share it with neighbors and friends and they know that it's discarded food but they're always happy to eat it.
+I would take the whole bag of pastries and because I can't eat it all by myself and I don't want to I would take it to work or share it with neighbours and friends and they know that it's discarded food but they're always happy to eat it.
 So I feel like that's a really nice byproduct of it, sharing it with my community around me.

 Blaize Pengilly 24:55